AdamKhaddaj/Dracula_V2.0/README.md

-# "Dracula" A Unity RTS Game Demo
+# "Dracula", a Unity RTS Game Demo

 This is a demo of a game development project created with Unity.